Khushijain30/Age-Calculator/README.md

 Months
 Days
 # Prerequisites
-You only need Python to run this script.
+You only need Python to run this script.You can visit [here](https://www.python.org/downloads/) to download Python.
 # How to run the script
 Running the script is really simple!
 Just open a terminal in the folder where your script is located and run the following command :
 `python calculate.py`